2021/12/McCall-Torrance-Knowing-Creation.png

 Andrew Torrance

 Andrew B. Torrance (PhD University of Otago) is a Senior Lecturer in Theology at the University of St. Andrews, and a co-founder of the Logos Institute for Analytic and Exegetical Theology.
-He is the author of The Freedom to Become a Christian: A Kierkegaardian Account of Human Transformation in Relationship with God (Bloomsbury T&T Clark, 2016), Beyond Immanence: The Theological Vision of Kierkegaard and Barth (Eerdmans, 2023), and Accountability to God (Oxford University Press, 2023).
-He is also co-editor, with Thomas McCall, of Knowing Creation and Christ and the Created Order: Perspectives from Theology, Philosophy, and Science (Zondervan, 2018).
+He is co-editor of Knowing Creation and Christ and the Created Order: Perspectives from Theology, Philosophy, and Science (Zondervan, 2018) and author of Beyond Immanence: The Theological Vision of Kierkegaard and Barth (Eerdmans, 2023) and Accountability to God (Oxford University Press, 2023).

 Endorsements